Chair – Tracey Scott

 Director – Dr. Alex Bruton

 Alex spent 11 years as an innovator in various industries in Calgary and Toronto, Canada, before also becoming a professor in 2007.
-He has been an engineer, an inventor, a product and project manager, the Vice President and co-founder of startup companies, a senior business consultant, a co-donor of scholarships for innovative university students, a member of boards and councils, and an invited speaker.
+He has been an engineer, an inventor, a product and project manager, the Vice President and co-founder of startup companies, a senior business consultant, a co-donor of scholarships for innovative university students, a member of boards and councils.
 Today he’s an entrepreneur, an award-winning university professor, and occasionally, a speaker.
 He’s an associate professor of innovation and entrepreneurship at Mount Royal University where his areas of expertise include: entrepreneurship; innovation; business model design; new venture creation; idea modeling and opportunity design.
 He’s president of a company called The Innographer, a practical education firm dedicated to enabling youthful innovators.
 And he’s co-founder of a social business called Givyup!, which aims to change the face of fundraising in the charitable and nonprofit sectors.

 Director – Kris Docherty